justinrummel/jr.com-mm/_posts/2015-02-05-resizing-a-vmware-fusion-ubuntu-server-virtual-hard-drive-via-easy-mode.md

 <figure class="half">
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-2.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-2_256.png" alt="EasyVHD 2"></a>
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-3.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-3_256.png" alt="EasyVHD 3"></a>
-	<figcaption>GParted attached as a CD/DVD drive, then booting from that drive.</figcaption>
+	<figcaption class="align-text-center">GParted attached as a CD/DVD drive, then booting from that drive.</figcaption><br />
 </figure>

 Assuming you are a native English speaking individual and that you have a "US" keyboard setup, you can safely hit the Enter key for a couple of times to get to the GParted application.
 GParted will show you some critical information that we must overcome: